 Five steps to guard against IP theft

-By Salo Fajer Digital Guardian
+October 29, 2015 by Salo Fajer Digital Guardian

 Oct.
 29, 2015 – For every manufacturing firm, sensitive data is the most valuable asset.
 If this critical information – in particular, intellectual property (IP) – is lost or stolen, manufacturers not only face significant fines and penalties, but also suffer a hit to their reputations and public trust.
 Most importantly, they risk losing their competitive advantage, which can lead to business failure.